RaftsDev/LifeMap-ver04-SpringMVC/README.md

 <img src="WebContent\resources\img\Hierarchy-tasks.png" alt="Hierarchy of tasks" width="500" height="500">

-There are two main groups in a left side.
+There are two main groups on the left side.
 Black arrows point to subgroups.
 Red arrows point to tasks.

 <p align="right">(<a href="#top">back to top</a>)</p>

-Regarding this requirements interface for user has to looks similar to presented bellow:
+Regarding this requirements interface for user has to looks similar to presented below:

 <img src="WebContent\resources\img\Hierarchy-tasks-interface.png" alt="Hierarchy of tasks" width="500" height="500">

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [Apache Tomcat ver.
 9.5](https://tomcat.apache.org/)
 * [MySQL ver.
 8.0](https://www.mysql.com/)